 The manufacturer's recommended dosage of the admixture

-A letter stamped by the Concrete Mix Design Engineer approving the changes to the existing mix design.
+A letter electronically sealed by the Concrete Mix Design Engineer approving the changes to the existing mix design.

 Unless otherwise permitted by the Engineer, the product of only one type of hydraulic cement from one source of any one brand shall be used in a concrete mix design.

 When Fiber-Reinforced Concrete is specified in the Contract, polyolefin fibers may be added to an approved mix design except when Macro Fiber-Reinforced Concrete is specified.
 If Macro Fiber-Reinforced Concrete is specified a new trial mix will be required.
-When polyolefin fibers are added to an approved concrete mix design, the Contractor shall submit a letter stamped by the Concrete Mix Design Engineer approving the changes.
+When polyolefin fibers are added to an approved concrete mix design, the Contractor shall submit a letter electronically sealed by the Concrete Mix Design Engineer approving the changes.
 The Engineer will approve the letter prior to use.
-The stamped letter shall include the following:
+The electronically sealed letter shall include the following:

 Subsection 601.10 (c) 8. revise with the following:

 The Contractor shall submit two sets of the fabricator's shop and erection drawings to the Engineer.
-The drawings shall be designed and sealed by the Contractor's Engineer.
+The drawings shall be designed and electronically sealed by the Contractor's Engineer.
 The drawings will not be approved or returned to the Contractor.
 The drawings shall indicate the grade of steel, the physical and section properties of all permanent steel bridge deck form sheets, and attachment details.

 In Subsection 601.11 (a) revise the following: